delapazruiz/domestic.wastewater.variability/README.md

 ## Acknowledgements

-The authors wish to express their gratitude for the valuable support in the local implementation of this study, without which this research cannot be consolidated: Carlos Pailles, Ana Velasco, Lucía Guardamino, Rodrigo Tapia-McClung, Araceli Chávez, Diana Ramos, Daniela Goméz, José Luis Pérez, Natalia Volkow, and the anonymous facilitators from Mexico City, citizens of Tepeji del Río, and the INEGI department of microdata.
+The authors wish to express their gratitude for the valuable support in the local implementation of this study, without which this research cannot be consolidated: Carlos Pailles, Ana Velasco, LucC-a Guardamino, Rodrigo Tapia-McClung, Araceli ChC!vez, Diana Ramos, Daniela GomC)z, JosC) Luis PC)rez, Natalia Volkow, and the anonymous facilitators from Mexico City, citizens of Tepeji del RC-o, and the INEGI department of microdata.
 Scholarship funder: CONACYT-Alianza FiiDEM.